Phlogiston theory: Challenge and demise

-Phlogiston remained the dominant theory until the 1770s when Antoine-Laurent de Lavoisier showed that combustion requires a gas that has weight (specifically, oxygen) and could be measured by means of weighing closed vessels.
-The use of closed vessels by de Lavoisier and earlier, by the Russian scientist Mikhail Lomonosov, also negated the buoyancy that had disguised the weight of the gases of combustion and culminated in the principle of mass conservation.
+Phlogiston remained the dominant theory until the 1770s when Antoine-Laurent de Lavoisier showed that combustion requires a gas that has mass (specifically, oxygen) and could be measured by means of weighing closed vessels.
+The use of closed vessels by Lavoisier and earlier by the Russian scientist Mikhail Lomonosov also negated the buoyancy that had disguised the mass of the gases of combustion, and culminated in the principle of mass conservation.
 These observations solved the mass paradox and set the stage for the new oxygen theory of combustion.
 The British chemist Elizabeth Fulhame demonstrated through experiment that many oxidation reactions occur only in the presence of water, that they directly involve water, and that water is regenerated and is detectable at the end of the reaction.
 Based on her experiments, she disagreed with some of the conclusions of Lavoisier as well as with the phlogiston theorists that he critiqued.
 Her book on the subject appeared in print soon after Lavoisier's execution for Farm-General membership during the French Revolution.

 Experienced chemists who supported Stahl's phlogiston theory attempted to respond to the challenges suggested by Lavoisier and the newer chemists.
-In doing so, phlogiston theory became more complicated and assumed too much, contributing to the overall demise of the theory.
+In doing so, the theory became more complicated and assumed too much, contributing to its overall demise.
 Many people tried to remodel their theories on phlogiston to have the theory work with what Lavoisier was doing in his experiments.
 Pierre Macquer reworded his theory many times, and even though he is said to have thought the theory of phlogiston was doomed, he stood by phlogiston and tried to make the theory work.